Health of Pope John Paul II

 Pope John Paul II entered the papacy in 1978 as an avid sportsman, enjoying hiking and swimming.
-The 58-year-old was extremely healthy and active for his age, jogging in the Vatican gardens to the horror of Vatican staff, who informed him that his jogging could be seen by tourists climbing to the summit of the dome of St. Peter's Basilica.
-The pope's response, according to media reports, was "so what?"
-When the cost of installing a swimming pool in his summer residence was queried by cardinals, John Paul joked that it was "cheaper than another conclave".
+The 58-year-old was extremely healthy and active for his age, jogging in the Vatican gardens.
+When the cost of installing a swimming pool in his summer residence was queried by cardinals, the pope joked that it was "cheaper than another conclave".